RogerLuo-Code/coding-practice/docs/lc-solutions/lc0100-0199/lc0144-binary-tree-preorder-traversal.md

                     output.append(curr_node.val)
                     curr_node = curr_node.right
                 else:
-                    # Find predecessor of the current node.
+                    # (2)
-                    predecessor = curr_node.left  # (2)
+                    predecessor = curr_node.left
-                    # (3)
                     while predecessor.right and predecessor.right is not curr_node:
                         predecessor = predecessor.right

+                    # Two conditions out of while loops
-                    if not predecessor.right:
+                    if not predecessor.right:  # (3)
-                        output.append(curr_node.val)
+                        output.append(curr_node.val)  # (4)
-                        predecessor.right = curr_node  # (4)
+                        predecessor.right = curr_node  # (5)
                         curr_node = curr_node.left
-                    else:  # (5)
+                    else:  # (6)
-                        predecessor.right = None  # (6)
+                        predecessor.right = None  # (7)
                         curr_node = curr_node.right

             return output
     ```

-    1. Left is None then add node value to output and go to right.
+    1. Left is None then add node value to output and go to right since no left sub-tree to visit.
-    2. Go to the left first.
-    3. Find the rightmost node in the left sub-tree.
+    2. Find predecessor of the current node, the rightmost node of the left sub-tree.
+    3. Condition 1: `predecessor.right` is `None`.
+The left sub-tree is not explored.
+    4. This is the root node of a sub-tree.
+For in-order traversal, add the root node first.
-    4. Establish a temporary link from predecessor to current.
+    5. Establish a temporary link from predecessor to current.
-    5. Comes back to the current node from the predecessor.
-This indicate the left tree is already visited.
+    6. Condition 2: `predecessor.right` is the `curr_node`, coming back to the current node from the predecessor.
+This indicate the left sub-tree has been visited.
-    6. Remove the temporary link.
+    7. Remove the temporary link.

 #### Complexity Analysis of Approach 3